as4395/Portfolio/Bookmarks/Other/Books/README.md

 2. **Command-Line Rust: A Project-Based Primer for Writing Rust CLIs** by Ken Youens-Clark
 3. **Venture Deals** by Brad Feld and Jason Mendelson
 4. **The Google Resume: How to Prepare for a Career and Land a Job at Apple, Microsoft, or Any Top Tech Company** by Gayle Laakmann McDowell
+5. * **Black Hat Python** by Justin Seitz
+6. **Violent Python** by TJ O’Connor
+7. **Learn C the Hard Way** by Zed A. Shaw
+8. **Practical Malware Analysis** by Michael Sikorski
+9. **Malware Data Science: Attack Detection and Attribution** by Joshua Saxe
+10. **Serious Cryptography: A Practical Introduction to Modern Encryption** by Jean-Philippe Aumasson
+11. **Linux Basics for Hackers: Getting Started with Networking, Scripting, and Security in Kali** by OccupyTheWeb
+12. **Applied Network Security Monitoring** by Chris Sanders & Jason Smith
+13. **The Practice of Network Security Monitoring: Understanding Incident Detection and Response** by Richard Bejtlich
+14. **Applied Incident Response** by Steve Anson
+15. **Practical Packet Analysis: Using Wireshark to Solve Real-World Network Problems** by Chris Sanders
+16. **Nmap 6 Cookbook: The Fat-Free Guide to Network Security Scanning** by Nicholas Marsh
+17. **Hacking: The Art of Exploitation** by Jon Erickson
+18. **Blue Team Field Manual** by Alan White
+19. **Blue & Red Team Field Manual** by Alan White & Ben Clark
+20. **Real-World Bug Hunting: A Field Guide to Web Hacking** by Peter Yaworski
+21. **Security Testing with Raspberry Pi** by Daniel Dieterle
+22. **Security Engineering** by Ross Anderson

 # Religious Books 📖